-- (P) In his representation Ex.P.62 to the President of India also, he complained that industrialists were trying to break the workers' organisation, and there was danger to life and limb of the workers and their leaders. - Asha Niyogi (PW 68), his daughter Kranti Guha Niyogi (PW 67) and Dr.Gun (PW 16).
-All these three witnesses stated about a cassette Art.C in which Niyogi had recorded his message.
+- (O) Niyogi had also expressed this apprehension to his wife Asha Niyogi (PW 68), his daughter Kranti Guha Niyogi (PW 67) and Dr.Gun (PW 16).
+All these three witnesses stated about a cassettee Art.
+C. in which Niyogi had recorded his message.
 This message was transcribed by Sudha Bharadwaj (PW 15).
 Ex.P.101 is that transcription.
 This too records apprehension of life from the industrialists.
 Simplex Group of Industries was particularly mentioned in this recorded cassette, in which Moolchand Shah was personally named. - (R) The prosecution has also proved the letter Ex.P.103 received by post in the name of Niyogi in which he was fore-warned about the conspiracy to kill him.
-In this letter Chandrakant Shah was named as the master-mind to whom the work of Niyogi's elimination had been entrusted by the Simplex Group. - that accused No.2 Gyan Prakash Mishra and accused No.3 Avadhesh Rai also had criminal history and had been confined in District Jail Durg on different occasions and for different periods between the years 1985 and Oct.
+In this letter Chandrakant Shah was named as the master-mind to whom the work of Niyogi's elimination had been entrusted by the Simplex Group. - (S) The trial Court held on the basis of certificate Ex.P.155 that accused No.2 Gyan Prakash Mishra and accused No.3 Avadhesh Rai also had criminal history and had been confined in District Jail Durg on different occasions and for different periods between the years 1985 and Oct.
 1991.
 Accused Paltan had also remained in this jail four times between Oct.
-1986 and March 1991, and for a few months in 1988, all three of them were together in this jail.

-- (T) It was also found that sometime before the murder of Niyogi, accused No.9 Paltan had forcibly occupied Qr.No.F-6 Camp 1 Bhilai in the neighbourhood of Krishna Kumar (PW 42).
+1986 and March 1991, and for a few months in 1988, all three of them were together in this jail. - (T) It was also found that sometime before the murder of Niyogi, accused No.9 Paltan had forcibly occupied Qr.No.F-6 Camp 1 Bhilai in the neighbourhood of Krishna Kumar (PW 42).
 The quarter of accused Abhay Singh was also close by.
-Avadhesh Rai and Gyan Prakash also lived in Camp No.1. - (U) It was also found that accused Chandrakant Shah, Gyanprakash Mishra and Avadhesh Rai had gone together to Nepal in March 1991. - (V) After the murder of Niyogi, accused Paltan and Chandrakant Shah absconded from Bhilai.
+Avadhesh Rai and Gyan Prakash also lived in Camp No.1. - (U) It was also found that accused Chandrakant Shah, Gyan prakash Mishra and Avadhesh Rai had gone together to Nepal in March 1991. - (V) After the murder of Niyogi, accused Paltan and Chandrakant Shah absconded from Bhilai.
 Accused Gyanprakash and Abhay Singh also left Bhilai for Pachmarhi and accused Abhay Singh did not return back.
-He was eventually arrested from his hometown Garipur in U.P. on 17-11-91. - (W) The Court also relied on the evidence of search and persons. seizure in the houses and offices of accused.
+He was eventually arrested from his hometown Gajipur in U.P. on 17-11-91. - (W) The Court also relied on the evidence of search and seizure in the houses and offices of accused persons.
 On the search of house of Chandrakant Shah a number of articles were seized as per seizure memo Ex.P.393.
-This long list included bills of hote...
-Yellow Pagoda Nepal.
-A bill of Provisional Stores Madhuwan of Nepal was also seized, being Ex.P.393A.
-At the back of this bill the makes and prices of some guns and pistols were recorded. - (X) In the search of his office in Akash Ganga Complex from where accused Chandrakant Shah looked after his property dealing work, pieces of a letter purporting to be written by accused No.2 Gyan Prakash to Accused No.6 Naveen Shah, were seized vide seizure memo Ex.P.297.
-These torn pieces were pasted together and the letter was marked Ex.P.238, which, when translated in English, reads as follows:
+This long list included bills of hotel Yellow Pagoda Nepal.
+A bill of Provisional Stores Madhuwan of Nepal was also seized, being Ex.P.
+393 A. At the back of this bill the makes and prices of some guns and pistols were recorded. - (X) In the search of his office in Akash Ganga Complex from where accused Chandrakant Shah looked after his property dealing work, pieces of a letter purporting to be written by accused No.2 Gyan Prakash to Accused No.6 Naveen Shah, were seized vide seizure memo Ex.P.
+297. These torn pieces were pasted together and the letter was marked Ex.P.
+298, which, when translated in English, reads as follows:

-" Respected Naveen Bhaiji,
+"Respected Naveen Bhaiji,